codersguild/codersguild/README.md

 # I ❤️ developing software

-I am a mechie-turned full stack javascript developer, pursuing a Ph.D. from IIT Kanpur on Formal & Semi-Formal Verification along with Program Analysis.
-I am an expert on Blockchain technologies namely Fabric, EVM-Solidity & Bitcoin (bitcoin-core).
+I am a mechie-turned full stack developer, pursuing a Ph.D. from IIT Kanpur on Formal & Semi-Formal Verification along with Program Analysis.
+I am an expert on Blockchain technologies namely Fabric, EVM-Solidity & Bitcoin (bitcoin-core) and have a fair understanding on how these work.

-Apart from research, I am building a Web SaaS platform which makes me some good side-money.
+Apart from research, I spend time building MERN/PERN Stack web apps for startups or demonstration purpose.
 I have good working experience with Node.js, Mocha, Jest, Webpack, Angular, React, Redux, Overmind, Express, MongoDB, PostgreSQL, Socket-io, WebRTC, AWS, GCP, Vercel, Dockers & Kubernetes.
 I am available for consultation on your tech stack.
 Feel free to reach me at lahiri.devs@gmail.com.

+#### Participate in Tech-Talk Saturdays : lahiri.devs@gmail.com

 #### PS : Not looking for CTO/SDE roles right now.
-However, I am available for tech consultation on neede basis
+However, I am available for all kinds of tech consultation on need basis.

 ## My Stats 😃😃
 <a href="https://github.com/codersguild">